 - Choose baking equipment made by local manufacturers since they can offer technical service immediately in case the equipment breaks down.
-In contrast, imported equipment isn’t only more complicated and expensive, its manufacturer is also more likely based abroad and won’t be able to provide technical assistance right away.
+In contrast, not only is imported equipment more complicated and expensive, but its manufacturer is also more likely based abroad and won’t be able to provide technical assistance right away.

-The quality of the ingredients you use affect the price and taste of the baked products.
-Fail to pick the right ingredients and your products may end up too bland, too expensive, or both.
+The quality of the ingredients you use affects the price and taste of the baked products.
+Fail to pick the right ingredients, and your products may end up too bland, too expensive, or both.

-In terms of cost, the price of baking ingredients fluctuates depending on the demand and competition.
+In terms of cost, the price of baking ingredients fluctuates depending on demand and competition.

-Alternatively, you can take inspiration from Yelly’s Bakeshop that has capitalized on bread made from vegetables.
+Alternatively, you can take inspiration from Yelly’s Bakeshop5 which capitalized on bread made from vegetables.
 By replacing flour with mashed squash or malunggay leaves, they’ve been able to cut costs and also offer healthier, tastier, and cheaper products to their consumers.

 Keep the quality of your ingredients and the process of making your products consistent.
 People buy quality so only give them quality all the time.